 The magistrates of the city rang it to announce the harvest or to prevent a fire in the city.
 When the King wanted to punish the population of Bordeaux for insubordination (non-compliance of curfew for example), he would order to have the bell and the clock removed, like Henry II did in 1548 in retaliation against the jacqueries.

 Built on the remains of the Porte Saint-Eloy parish gate, or “Porte Saint James”, it opened the way for pilgrims on the way to Saint Jacques (Santiago) de Compostela in Spain.
+Th route is inscribed on the UNESCO World Heritage list.
 This explains the name of the street, “Saint James”, the Gascon version of “Saint Jacques”.

 La Grosse Cloche underwent many modifications up until the 18th century but the monument as a whole is one of the rare, remaining medieval vestiges of Bordeaux, (together with Porte Cailhau in particular).
 The current bell, cast by the founder Trumeau in 1775, is in fact the sixth to be set up in this belfry, the fifth having been cracked when sounding the alarm during the fire of 1774.

 Engraved along the rim of the bell is a play with words in Latin, designating its functions: